 If you make a mistake, the acrylic paint will peel off of the pumpkin pretty easily.

 I really like how the baseball pumpkin turned out.
-I think I’ll make one out of an artificial pumpkin next year so I can hoard it with my other holiday decorations. 🙂 I’m going to feel bad when I have to throw this one out.
+I think I’ll make one out of an artificial pumpkin next year so I can hoard it with my other holiday decorations. 🙂 I’m going to feel soooooo bad when I have to throw this one out when it starts to rot!

-Check out my baseball wreath if you like this project.
-It’s another easy project with step-by-step instructions.
+Check out my baseball wreath or baseball bracelet if you like this project and love baseball.